 - Experiment!
 You can also use this batter to make zucchini bread muffins or mini loaves.

-- If you don't have dried cherries, you can substitute them with dried raisins or cranberries.
+- You can substitute dried cherries with dried raisins or cranberries if you don't have dried cherries.
 But I do recommend that you try this recipe with dried cherries.

 Storing and Freezing

 STORE - Wrap the bread in cling film or in an airtight container and store for up to 4 days at room temperature.
-If you store the zucchini bread in the fridge it will last for about 7-10 days.
+If you store the zucchini bread in the fridge, it lasts about 7-10 days.

 More Amazing Desserts